Will-McBurney/Advent-of-Code/README.md

    didn't allow for that.

 2) I have cleaned up the code to ensure it is "readable" to my standards: that is, this code is at the level I would be willing to share it with my students as an example solution to a given problem.
-This doesn't include documentation
+This doesn't include documentation or testing (testing is often done ad hoc while writing the assignment, as speed is a factor here)
 3) I have removed any obvious bad optimizations (bad data structure choices, bad algorithms, unnecessary recalculations, etc.)

 These rules weren't initially established, and so I'm looking to clean up those early implementations.